markwylde/statictron/README.md

 # statictron
-Build a static website using ejs.
+Build a static website with built in (optional) ejs and css bundling support.

 ## Installation
 ```